Migration workflow

 Edit

 schemaforge/schema.sfto define or change tables and columns.
-Use the DSL syntax reference.Preview (optional)
+Use the DSL syntax reference.
+You can define tables, columns, indexes, policies, and views.Plan changes (optional)

-See what SQL would be generated without writing files.
+See the migration SQL without writing files.

 Write a timestamped migration file and update the state file.